 As a tribal coalition, CSVANW does not provide emergency or direct services.
 If you are in an unsafe situation or need immediate assistance please dial 911.

-We strongly believe that actions influence policies.
-The Coalition is committed to assisting our tribal, local, state and federal leaders and partners to develop and promote legislation and policies that work to improve response, services and support to Native women and children who are impacted by violence.
+The Coalition to Stop Violence Against Native Women is committed to assisting our tribal, state, local and federal leaders and partners to develop and promote legislation and policies that work to improve response, services and support to Native women and children who are impacted by violence.
 Good laws and policies create better outcomes.
-One fundamental role played by CSVANW is to advance policies to eliminate violence against Native women and children and advocate for social change.
-We change public policy and redirect conversations by:

 • Identifying and strengthening the violence against Native women and children movement